Soft Carrot Gingerbread Cookies

-Gingerbread cookies is a holiday staple but, truthfully TNNers, I have never been a big fan.
+Gingerbread cookies are a holiday staple but, truthfully TNNers, I have never been a big fan.

 However, when you TNNer emailed me saying “Hey, Taesha!
-We NEED some holiday cookie recipes!”, I couldn’t help but feel like I needed to make a gigngerbread cookie of some sort happen.
+We NEED some holiday cookie recipes!”, I couldn’t help but feel like I needed to make a gingerbread cookie of some sort happen.

 And, friends, these soft carrot gingerbread cookies have won over my heart and tastebuds.

 Not only do they have a much softer texture but still rock of those warm spices that just taste like the holiday season.
 Plus, they are just so darn festive and EASY!

 Made extra special with optional (but totally recommended!) simple maple icing drizzled allllll over them, I think Santa is going to want to see these on his cookie plate this year.